 The Criminal Code does not signify a term for the appointment.

-The Criminal Code Mental Disorder Review Board is seeking to fill a Psychiatrist position on the Board.
+The Criminal Code Mental Disorder Review Board is seeking applications for the position of Chairperson.
+As well, a psychiatrist, medical doctor, or psychologist is required to fill a position on the Board.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the board profile above and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.